FaustaAkbar/IntelliSight/README.md

 - 👨‍⚕️ **Doctor Consultation** – Get a second opinion from certified doctors to confirm or refine AI results.
 - 📊 **Personal Health Records** – Keep track of your past diagnoses, consultation history, and reports in one secure place.
 - 🔔 **Smart Notifications** – Receive reminders for check-ups, follow-ups, and treatment schedules.
-- 🌐 **Accessible Anytime, Anywhere** – Designed for mobile devices, ensuring you can use OpticScan wherever you are.
+- 🌐 **Accessible Anytime, Anywhere** – Designed for mobile devices, ensuring you can use IntelliSight wherever you are.

 ---